On this page

 Handle errors

-The Widget render function either results in a success or an error.
-The error function is called when the widget is initialized with invalid configuration options, or entered a state it can't recover from.
+The Sign-In Widget render function either results in a success or an error.
+The error function is called when the Sign-In Widget is initialized with invalid configuration options, or entered a state it can't recover from.

-There are three kinds of errors that the widget doesn't handle, and that you can handle by custom code:
+There are three kinds of errors that the Sign-In Widget doesn't handle, and that you can handle by custom code:

 • ConfigError